By Barton Goldenberg

 Select the business process review team from among stakeholders throughout the organization.
 Meet to determine overall strategy and direction for the project and agree upon a tentative timeline for completion of the 10-step review.

-Identify relevant Social CRM industry best practices.
+Identify relevant industry best practices.
 Include process flow documents where feasible.
 ISM can help with this task.

 Step 3: Determine Current-State Business Processes